Victorblade38/pratham-portfolio/README.md

 - **React** - For building dynamic and interactive user interfaces.
 - **Vite** - For a fast development environment and optimized production builds.
 - **JavaScript** - For adding interactivity and handling functionality.
-- **Tailwind CSS** - For styling and creating a responsive, mobile-friendly design.